-Example: Alex controls Genesis Chamber, which reads, "Whenever a nontoken creature enters the battlefield, if Genesis Chamber is untapped, that creature's controller puts a 1/1 colorless Myr artifact creature token onto the battlefield."
+Example: Alex controls Genesis Chamber, which reads, "Whenever a nontoken creature enters the battlefield, if Genesis Chamber is untapped, that creature's controller creates a 1/1 colorless Myr artifact creature token."
 If Alex leaves the game, all such Myr tokens that entered the battlefield under Alex's control leave the game, and all such Myr tokens that entered the battlefield under any other player's control remain in the game.

 - 800.4b If an object would change to the control of a player who has left the game, it doesn't.
-If a token would enter the battlefield under the control of a player who has left the game, no token is created.
+If a token would be created under the control of a player who has left the game, no token is created.
+If an object would be put onto the battlefield or onto the stack under the control of a player who has left the game, that object remains in its current zone.
 If a player would be controlled by a player who has left the game, he or she isn't. - 800.4c If an effect that gives a player still in the game control of an object ends, there is no other effect giving control of that object to another player in the game, and the object entered the battlefield under the control of a player who has left the game, the object is exiled.
 This is not a state-based action.
-It happens as soon as the control-changing effect ends. - 800.4d If an object that would be owned by a player who has left the game would be created in any zone, it isn't created.
+It happens as soon as the control-changing effect ends.

+800.4d If an object that would be owned by a player who has left the game would be created in any zone, it isn't created.
 If a triggered ability that would be controlled by a player who has left the game would be put onto the stack, it isn't put on the stack.